bytedeco/javacv/README.txt

 ==Introduction==
 JavaCV first provides wrappers to commonly used libraries by researchers in the field of computer vision: [http://opencv.willowgarage.com/ OpenCV], [http://www.ffmpeg.org/ FFmpeg], [http://damien.douxchamps.net/ieee1394/libdc1394/ libdc1394], [http://www.ptgrey.com/products/pgrflycapture/ PGR FlyCapture], [http://openkinect.org/ OpenKinect], [http://muonics.net/school/spring05/videoInput/ videoInput], and [http://studierstube.icg.tugraz.at/handheld_ar/artoolkitplus.php ARToolKitPlus].
 The following classes, found under the `com.googlecode.javacv.cpp` package namespace, expose their complete APIs: `opencv_core`, `opencv_imgproc`, `opencv_video`, `opencv_flann`, `opencv_features2d`, `opencv_calib3d`, `opencv_objdetect`, `opencv_highgui`, `opencv_legacy`, `opencv_ml`, `opencv_contrib`, `avutil`, `avcodec`, `avformat`, `avdevice`, `avfilter`, `postproc`, `swscale`, `dc1394`, `PGRFlyCapture`, `freenect`, `videoInputLib`, and `ARToolKitPlus`, respectively.
 Moreover, utility classes make it easy to use their functionality on the Java platform, including Android.

-JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.
+JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveColorTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.
+Some of these classes also have an OpenCL and OpenGL counterpart, their names ending with `CL`, i.e.: `JavaCVCL`, etc.

 To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV] section below as well as the sample programs, including one for Android, found in the `samples` directory.
 You may also find it useful to refer to the source code of [http://code.google.com/p/javacv/source/browse/trunk/procamcalib/ ProCamCalib] and [http://code.google.com/p/javacv/source/browse/trunk/procamtracker/ ProCamTracker].